Batch API Collections

 Failure Reasons

-status indicates that the card transaction failed to be initiated, and includes a STATUS_REASON
+The TransactionFailure status indicates that the card transaction failed to be initiated, and includes a STATUS_REASON explaining the cause.

 Potential failure reasons are detailed below: